 How To Get Conditional Acceptance Into The Honours Program

 You will need to apply to the honours program in the same way that you applied to get in to the university initially.
 You will need to fill out the form by clicking on the “Apply Now” button found on the Office of the Registrar webpage.
 The application is done entirely online.
-The deadline is April 1 for students in the Faculty of Science and May 1 for students in the Faculty of Arts, but students should confirm the official deadlines with the Faculty of Arts or Faculty of Science webpages.
+Deadlines are usually in the Winter term, and can be found in the university calendar, section for Arts and Science, respectively.
 You should begin thinking about the application process well in advance, as you will want to ensure that you meet all the requirements and have all necessary prerequisites.
 If the student meets the requirements, they will then be granted conditional acceptance.

 How To Get From Conditional To Final Acceptance